sajalsood/devops-uber/README.md

 ## Initial set up

-Clone the project, and open the Terminal(Linux/Mac) or Git bash(Windows) into the infrastructure directory of the project and run the command
+Clone the project, and open the Terminal(Linux/Mac) or Git bash(Windows) into the infrastructure directory of the project and run the command:

-1.Terraform init
+1. `Terraform init`
-2.Terraform plan
+2. `Terraform plan`
-3.Terraform apply
+3. `Terraform apply`

-Access the ec2_public_ip to view the uber-app
+Access the `ec2_public_ip` to view the uber-app